jjsantanna/jair_carreer_cv/public_exposition.md

 # Presentations
 *last updated: 26/08/2020*

+## 2021
+- 22/01/2021 Podcast on ["a Brazilian student in the Netherlands"](https://soundcloud.com/university-of-twente/i-am-a-pro-cyber-security) organised by University of Twente Alumni.

 ## 2020
 - 12/2020 Podcast [AGConnect CloudCongress 2020](https://soundcloud.com/user-236466459/podcast-cloudcongres-northwave?tid=TIDP503960X27ED0BEBC3CB48A1956E0CF93BC86C4DYI5&utm_campaign=AGC_cloudcongres&utm_medium=email&utm_source=SMG&utm_content=92_EM1%20Deelnemers%20Cloud%20Congres%202020) on "Security in the Cloud."
 - 09/10/2020 Presentation at [MITRE ATT&CKcon Power Hour](https://www.youtube.com/watch?v=elZ7RST51zs) on "Detecting ATT&CKs with dynamic threshold using Tukey's test and Azure Sentinel"
 - 08/10/2020 Presentation at [it-sa 365](https://www.itsa365.de/ActionArea/NorthwaveS247SocPoweredByMicrosoftAzureSentinel) on "Security Monitoring in de Cloud with Azure Sentinel"
 - 03/10/2020 Interview to [tweakers.net](https://tweakers.net/reviews/8216/4/de-destructiviteit-van-ddos-aanvallen-mirai-en-andere-botnets.html) on "DDoS Attacks and Booters"
 - 10/09/2020 Presentation at [AG CONNECT Security Congress 2020](https://securitycongres.nl/team/jair-santanna/) on "Security Monitoring in de cloud met Azure Sentinel"
-- 04/09/2020 Podcast recording organised by University of Twente Alumni on "a Brazilian student in the Netherlands"
 - 26/08/2020 Interview to the [Kamer van Koophandel (KVK)](https://www.kvk.nl/advies-en-informatie/fraude/help-een-ddos-aanval-wat-nu/) on "DDoS attacks".
 - 26/07/2020 Interview to RAND Europe, commissioned by the *Wetenschappelijk Onderzoek- en Documentatiecentrum* (WODC), on behalf of the *Nationaal Coördinator Terrorismebestrijding en Veiligheid* (NCTV), on "the governance of cybersecurity from a national security perspective and critical infrastructure protection"